VoyTechnology/cpssd.net/README.md

 Feel free to submit pull requests, make issues, and edit anything and everything.

-Anyone can add a post to the blog.
-We'll figure out some way of organising that as it goes.
-Just copy the format of an existing post and submit a pull request.

 Anybody can add a post to the blog.
 Just create a new file in `content/blog/`, probably prefix it with a year if its a recurring event or something.
 You can just copy the definition at the top from another file.